-In the above example, the Kana folding is in force until terminated with E. Within the scope of the folding, all text in the target would be folded before matching (the literal text in the pattern would also be folded).
-This only affects literals; regular expression syntax such as '(' or '' are unaffected.
+In the above example, the Kana folding is in force until terminated with \E. Within the scope of the folding, all text in the target would be folded before matching (the literal text in the pattern would also be folded).
+This only affects literals; regular expression syntax such as '(' or '\' are unaffected.

-While it is sufficient to provide a folding function for strings, for efficiency one can also provide functions for folding single code points and Unicode sets (e.g. [a-z...]).
+While it is sufficient to provide a folding function for strings, for efficiency one can also provide functions for folding single code points and Unicode sets (such as [a-z...]).
+For more information, see [Folding].